flare-foundation/flare-stake-tool/README.md

 - `start-time` is the unix time of the start of the staking process.
 - `end-time` is the unix time of the end of the staking process.
 - `amount` is the amount to lock and stake in FLR.
 The minimum is 2000 FLR and the maximum is 10000 FLR.
+- `delegation-fee` is the fee in percent that the validator charges for delegating to it.
+The minimum is 0 and the maximum is 100.

 The funds on the P-chain account are available to start staking to the validator nodes.